syncfusion-content/xamarin-docs/Xamarin/SfNumericTextBox/Getting-Started.md

 ---
 layout: post
-title: Getting Started with Syncfusion NumericTextBox control for Xamarin.Forms
+title: Getting Started with Syncfusion NumericTextBox for Xamarin.Forms
 description: A quick tour to initial users on Syncfusion NumericTextBox control for Xamarin.Forms platform
 platform: Xamarin
 control: NumericTextBox